Verizon says Yahoo hack 'material,' could affect deal

 In 2013, Cooper Tire & Rubber company got cold feet about a $2.5 billion sale to Apollo Tyres and argued in the Delaware Court of Chancery that Apollo had seen a material adverse change related to union issues at a subsidiary of the company.
 The court rejected Cooper Tire's claims and the deal fell apart.

-A Delaware court ruled in 2001 that poultry producer Tyson Foods Inc (TSN.N) could not terminate its merger with beef producer IBP Inc over accounting irregularities.
+A Delaware court ruled in 2001 that poultry producer Tyson Foods Inc could not terminate its merger with beef producer IBP Inc over accounting irregularities.
 The court said the shortfall was not due to a long-term problem.

-Reporting by David Shepardson, additional reporting by Dustin Volz in Washington, Malathi Nayak in New York and Liana Baker in San Francisco; editing by Leslie Adler, Andrew Hay and Bernard Orr
+(Additional reporting by Dustin Volz in Washington, Malathi Nayak in New York and Liana Baker in San Francisco)